mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 **NAVAL ORGANISATION**
 The navy is organised into two tiers; planetary and Confederation navies.
 Planetary navies patrol local systems with their main responsibilities being piracy suppression, search and rescue operations, and system defence.
 The Confederation Navy is responsible for exploration, border patrols and strategic defence of the Confederation as a whole.
 Although outnumbered by their planetary cohort, Confederation officers hold superior rank and are able to commandeer

-local vessels during military or civil emergences, although they must have good reason or risk court- martial after the event.
+local vessels during military or civil emergences, although they must have good reason or risk court-martial after the event.

 Planetary navies are financially supported by their home government, so smaller systems usually have fewer ships and may have running costs subsidized by the Confederation.
 Most colonial warships are TL13 cruisers and escorts handed down from the Confederation Navy, which is in the process of replacing older vessels with updated TL15 craft imported from the Imperium.
 System defence boats are universally TL15 vessels built in the Confederation.
 Taken together with their ancient TL16 vessels, the Darrians arguably have the most advanced navy in the Spinward Marches.
 Obsolete colonial assets are taken in by the Ministry of Defence in exchange for newer assets, gutted and transformed into vessels for a lightly armed tender fleet.